1

 Research Associates typically hold higher qualifications like a Master's or PhD and are involved in more independent research tasks.
 Senior Research Assistants often support research projects under supervision.
 The roles differ mainly in experience level, independence, and scope of responsibilities, but both work in similar environments and industries.

-What is the role of a senior research assistant?
+What does a senior research assistant do?

 More about Senior Research Assistant jobs